pygfx/wgpu-py/README.md

 * Test coverage of the API is 100%.
 * Support for Windows, Linux and MacOS.
 * Until WebGPU settles as a standard, its specification may change, and with that our API will probably too.
+Check the [changelog](CHANGELOG.md) when you upgrade!

 ## Installation